-(Trigger Warning: Ableist slurs)
+(Content Warning: Ableist slurs)

-Disabilities make up the largest “minority” group that includes the most diversity, and anyone can experience or acquire a disability at any point in their life.
+Disabled folks make up the largest “minority” group that includes the most diversity, and anyone can experience or acquire a disability at any point in their life.

 And yet even in feminist and social justice spaces, ableism persists.

 We continue to use ableist metaphors and language in these spaces.
 Often, we use these phrases as ways to describe our thoughts, but ultimately we continue to equate disability as a Bad Thing and use ableist language for its negative connotation.

 And we wonder why disabled people often feel that mainstream feminism leaves both disabled people and disability issues out of the conversation entirely.

 When disabled people are continually overlooked as a marginalized identity, it makes the consequences of our oppression even worse.

 So until disabilities are no longer seen as an inherently Bad Thing (which is a whole other conversation), we need to be very intentional about not using ableist language – especially when talking about social justice.

 Common Ableist Phrases Found Within Feminist Discourse (And What to Say Instead)

 Despite knowing that ableist language matters, much of the phrasing used in feminist discourse is, believe it or not, ableist.
 Here are a few examples!